 Our consultation service has been in operation since 2004.
-We have helped thousands of people get into their own cleaning business, including housecleaning, office-cleaning, window, and carpet-cleaning services.
+We have helped thousands of people start a cleaning business, including housecleaning, office-cleaning, window, and carpet-cleaning services.
 Here are the top five elements to pay attention to when you start a cleaning service.

 Business name and slogan are important, but do not get bogged down with them.
 Resist the urge to be super clever with your business name.
 There are many factors you should consider that may not be apparent to a business start-up newbie.
 For example, you must consider your online presence, and the domain name you will need.
 You also need to consider the following: